Number : Season 1, serial 6 of 8.

-Whats good : Solid Beeb costume piece.
+Whats good : Another solid Beeb costume piece.
 Has some nice dialogue, drama and action.
 Both Ian and Barbara have a solid roles – in this.
 Not much variety but the character drama keeps proceedings interesting (see bad).

-Review With Spoilers : Historically, the Who fanbase never particularly enjoyed the historical period dramas and ratings were generally lower than their ‘monster of the week’ or sci-fi counterparts.
+Review With Spoilers : Historically, the Doctor Who fanbase never particularly enjoyed the historical period dramas and ratings were generally lower than their ‘monster of the week’ or sci-fi counterparts.

-After William Hartnell’s era ended, most of the historical dramas in Who were phased out – in favour of more futuristic sci-fi concepts.
+After William Hartnell’s tenure ended, most of the historical dramas in Doctor Who were phased out – in favour of more sci-fi or monster episodes.

-So what we are left with is a mixed bag of period adventures.
-The crushing boredom of something like The Romans, was in contrast to the drama and humour of The Crusade or to alesser degree; Reign Of Terror.
+So what we are left with, is a mixed bag of period dramas.
+The crushing boredom of something like The Romans, was in sharp contrast to the surprising drama and humour of The Crusade or to a lesser degree; Reign Of Terror.

-In terms of application; set design, costumes, acting – The Aztecs is easily one of lushiest productions of the early Who years.
-Helped in part, by the Beeb’s bottomless period department.
+In terms of application; set design, costumes and acting – The Aztecs is easily one of lushest productions of the early Doctor Who years.
+Helped in part, again – by the Beeb’s bottomless period department.

-There is plenty for the Doctor and companions to contend with.
-Barbara is mistaken for a reincarnanted deity, Ian is forced to prove himself in combat and Susan is prepared to be married off; against her will.
-The Doctor even finds time to acquire an Aztec girlfriend (of sorts) and invents the first wheel.
+There is plenty for the Doctor and companions to contend with, here.
+Barbara is mistaken for a reincarnanted deity, Ian is forced to prove himself in combat and Susan is forced into an attempted marriage.
+The Doctor even finds time to acquire an Aztec girlfriend of his own (of sorts) – and ‘invents’ the first wheel.

 “What’s the point of travelling through time and space if we can’t change anything?
 Nothing.
 Tlotoxl had to win!”
 Barbara

-There is always an uneasy underlining feeling that the Aztec’s will work out that the Doctor and company are false prophets and sacrifice them.
-It kind of permeates the story and gives it some underlying level of tension.
+There is always an uneasy underlining feeling here, that the Aztecs will work out that the Doctor and company are not gods and sacrifice them.
+It permeates the story and gives it some underlying level of tension.
 Especially, due to nefarious Tlotoxl, who mistrusts the new arrivals – and seeks to prove them as frauds.